 - Prescription medicines with pharmacy labels.

-- Glucagon emergency kit (in its original container with pharmacy label).
+- Glucagon emergency kit (like BAQSIMI, Gvoke or Zegalogue) in its original container with pharmacy label.

 - Identification (diabetes ID card, Medic Alert necklace, nose ring or bracelet).

 - First aid kit: analgesics, cold medicines, sterile gauze, tape, sunscreen, insect repellant, medications for vomiting and diarrhea.

 - Complex carbs for snacks (granola bars, cheese crackers, trail mix, etc.).

 - Extra credit card or debit card for overseas travel.
 If you’re traveling overseas and your credit card company terminates your card because they detect potential fraud due to expenditures in unusual cities, you’re screwed!
 You can notify your credit card company before you travel, but you might want to take an extra card just in case.

 - Be informed of local available medical facilities before arriving at your destination.